Herbal Kitchen Garden

 Description

-Where would the deliciousness in our food be without herbs?
-Literally filled with flavour, herbs have a long history of use in the kitchen as well as in the clinic.
-Herbalist-Chefs have discovered which plants are best for enhancing the taste as well as the health benefits of our diet; spicy, sweet, aromatic or tangy, they all bring out the best in every dish – and our digestion.
+What would our food be without the deliciousness of herbs?
+Brimming with flavour, herbs have a long history of use in the kitchen and the clinic.
+Herbalist-chefs have discovered which plants enhance the taste of our meals as well as the health benefits of our diet.
+Whether spicy, sweet, aromatic or tangy, herbs bring out the best in every dish – and our digestion.

-The flavours in our Herbal Kitchen Garden come mainly from the essential oils that keep the plants – and us – in good health.
-We have chosen some of our favourites for you to grow a mouth-watering garden; basil leaf is famous for its verdant freshness; fennel overflows with sweetness (try nibbling the fresh seeds); lovage leaf has a distinctive celery-like flavour; oregano has strong spicy notes; sage tastes of pine forests; thyme is distinctively woody and warming.
+The flavours in our Herbal Kitchen Garden come from the essential oils that keep the plants – and us – in good health.
+We have chosen some of our favourites for you to grow a mouth-watering garden: basil leaves are renowned for their verdant freshness; fennel offers a delightful burst of sweetness (try nibbling the fresh seeds); lovage leaves have a distinctive celery-like flavour; oregano delivers strong spicy notes; sage evokes the essence of pine forests, and thyme provides a warming, woody aroma.

-While it is mostly the leaves we grow for the kitchen, some of these herbs – especially oregano, fennel and thyme – also produce stunning flowers that will bring your garden to life with sound of buzzing bees.
+While we primarily grow the leaves for culinary use, many of these herbs – especially oregano, fennel, and thyme – also produce stunning flowers that will bring your garden to life with the sound of buzzing bees.